John Baring, 7th Baron Ashburton: First marriage

 Lord Ashburton and his first wife received a divorce in 1984.

 Second marriage

 Following his divorce, Lord Ashburton remained single for three years.
 In 1987, he married Sarah Cornelia Spencer-Churchill (born 1935), a daughter of John George Spencer-Churchill and Angela Mary Culme-Seymour.
 Her paternal grandparents were John Strange "Jack" Spencer-Churchill and Lady Gwendoline Theresa Mary Bertie.
 Jack Spencer-Churchill was a son of Lord Randolph Churchill and his wife Jennie Jerome, and a brother of Winston Churchill, Prime Minister of the United Kingdom.
-The second Lady Ashburton is a director of Borderline, a privately owned textile company, and has three children from a previous marriage.
-These are Peregrine Crewe, Emma Crewe (married to Nicholas Vester, they have two children, Cleo and Scarlet) and Bel Crewe (who has two children, Jack Badger and Molly Megan).
+The second Lady Ashburton is a director of Borderline, a privately owned textile company.

 Lord Ashburton had no children from his second marriage.

 Career

 Lord Ashburton received his education at Eton College and Trinity College, Oxford.

 He served in the board of directors of several companies.
 The following list may not be complete: